peterrrock2/SMC_Note_Generations_Replication/README.md

   are 1000 seeds in total, and this list is included since different hardware may produce different random seeds if one were to just use the

+  - `short_rng_seeds.txt` A small list of rng seeds used for generating the examples.

 - `slurm_scripts/` A directory containing some examples of the slurm scripts that were used to generate the desired data.
 Slurm scripts only work on cluster computers with a Slurm resource manager, so they are generally useless without access to such a cluster, but these are included